-The idea of substituting the usual silvered or enameled dial with tinted crystal is by no means new.
-Corum, for example, used it for its massive Admiral’s Cup Minute Repeater Tourbillon 45, while Omega employed the concept for the gorgeous Skeletonized Tourbillon Co-Axial Platinum model.
+The idea of substituting the usual silvered or enameled dial with a tinted sapphire crystal is by no means new.
+Corum, for example, used it for its massive Admiral’s Cup Minute Repeater Tourbillon 45, while Omega employed the concept for the gorgeous Skeletonized Tourbillon Co-Axial Platinum.
 However, this new Girard-Perregaux Vintage 1945 Large Date, Moon-Phases (refs.
-25882-11-223-BB6B & 25882-52-222-BB6B) (ah, that descriptive naming!) looks like one of the most exciting “regular” models delivered by the Swiss brand during the recent couple of years.
+25882-11-223-BB6B & 25882-52-222-BB6B) (ah, that descriptive naming!) looks like one of the most exciting “regular” models recently delivered by the brand.

-In its press release, the Swiss brand emphasized that the ingenuous way that the big date indicator was designed.
+In its press release, the Swiss brand puts extra emphasis on the big date indicator.
 To make the numerals look as natural as possible, they placed the first numeral on a black disk to the right with the second numeral printed on an ultra-thin (just 0.1 mm!) sapphire disk that rotates right above it.
-Although, viewing at the dial at certain angles, one may suspect that there is something “wrong” with it, in most cases the illusion is very convincing.
+Although viewing the dial at certain angles, one may suspect that there is something “wrong” with it, in most cases, the illusion is convincing.

-Another interesting thing about the indicator is that GP uses here so called “jumping date” display.
-This basically means that the date is not changing slowly with disks moving with glacier speed during a couple of hours, but instead takes just 5 milliseconds to turn to new position.
+Another interesting thing about the indicator is that GP uses here the so-called “jumping date” display.
+This basically means that the date is not changing slowly with disks moving with glacier speed during a couple of hours, but instead takes just 5 milliseconds to turn to a new position.
 The complication requires a lot of energy, so maybe this is why the mechanism will only work for 46 hours after being fully wound.

-As you can see, the metallized sapphire plate that seems to be slightly curved to better match the flowing lines of the rectangular body, allows you to see every part of the mechanism, while also providing enough contrast for the applied hour markers, three Arabic numerals, and the usual Dauphine-shaped hour and minute hands.
+As you can see, the metalized sapphire plate that is slightly curved to better match the flowing lines of the rectangular body, allows you to see every part of the mechanism, while also providing enough contrast for the applied hour markers, three Arabic numerals, and the usual Dauphine-shaped hour and minute hands.
 All of the aforementioned elements are nicely machine-brushed.
 The choice of texture allows for an even more high-contrast display, while also accenting the mirror-polished case.

-Only the rings above the moonphase indicator and the “Girard-Perregaux” inscription are printed in highly contrasting color.
+Only the rings above the moon-phase indicator and the “Girard-Perregaux” inscription are printed in a highly contrasting color.